lammps/lammps/doc/src/pair_granular.rst

    \mathbf{F}_{ne, jkr} = \left(\frac{4Ea^3}{3R} - 2\pi a^2\sqrt{\frac{4\gamma E}{\pi a}}\right)\mathbf{n}

-Here, *a* is the radius of the contact zone, related to the overlap :math:`\delta` according to:
+Here, :math:`a` is the radius of the contact zone, related to the overlap :math:`\delta` according to:

 .. math::